siddhartha-gadgil/DeptWeb/_auto-seminars/2015/2015-4-23-k-s-senthil-raani.md

 date: 2015-4-23
 speaker: "K. S. Senthil Raani"
 title: "$L^p$-Asymptotics of Fourier transform of fractal measures"
 time: "3:00pm - 4:00pm"
-venue: "Lecture Hall I, Department of Mathematics"
+time: "Lecture Hall I, Department of Mathematics"
 ---
 One of the basic questions in harmonic analysis is to study the decay properties of the Fourier transform of measures or